kartoza/rir-dashboard/sphinx/source/pages/administration/geography_management.md

 2.	**Geography Level Arrangement**:
 	  	 Click on the **Geography Management** icon.
 You will be redirected to the ‘Geography View’ map page and you will see that in the top right corner there is a button for **Level Management**.
 Select this button.
-Now you will be able to rearrange the geography level by clicking on a degree and dragging to your desired 			location.
+Now you will be able to rearrange the geography level by clicking on a degree and dragging it to your desired location.
 <br>![Rearrange Geography Level](../../img/geo-level.gif "Rearrange Geography Level")<br><br>